 Pupil Premium Strategy

 Below are two links.
-One will take you to the impact of expenditure in the academic year 2016/2017 and the other will take you to our published Pupil Premium strategy.
+One will take you to the Pupil Premium Statement for 2017-2018, including the impact from the previous year.
+The second will take you to this year’s statement, including details of the impact of last year’s funding.
 In these documents you will find information about:

-- How we spent the pupil premium allocation in 2016/17
+- How we spent the pupil premium allocation in previous years

-- Our school’s pupil premium grant allocation amount for 2017/18
+- Our school’s pupil premium grant allocation amount the current year

 - A summary of the main barriers to educational achievement faced by eligible pupils at Charlton Primary School